Spirits Having Flown

 Spirits Having Flown marked the end of the band's most successful era, prior to a severe downturn in the early 1980s when they were subject to a near-total radio blackout (particularly in America) that Robin Gibb would refer to as "censorship" and "evil" in interviews.

 Reprise Records remastered and re-released the album on CD in 2006, although it did not include any additional bonus tracks, demos or outtakes.
+Following its acquisition of the Bee Gees catalog in 2016, Universal Music Group reissued the album in 2020 on vinyl through Capitol Records.

-Background
+Background and recording

 At the start of 1978, Barry Gibb produced the album Shadow Dancing by Andy Gibb.
 In February, Barry wrote the title song for the film Grease performed by Frankie Valli; also in February, another Barry Gibb composition from 1977 "Ain't Nothing Gonna Keep Me From You" was recorded by Teri DeSario.
 By March, the Bee Gees had started to record this album.